 As with most statutory holidays in Canada, government officials are given a paid day's vacation on Canada Day, meaning that all government offices and most government services are closed for July 1—or the Monday after the holiday if it falls on a weekend.

 Libraries, banks, and government offices are all closed on Canada Day, and there is no garbage pickup or mail delivery for residences in the country.
-In addition, many private sectors corporations will be closed in observance of this national holiday, though some will remain open on the Monday following Canada Day in 2018.
+In addition, many private sectors corporations will be closed in observance of this national holiday.

-Liquor and beer stores, some grocery stores and malls, and a few tourist attractions will also be closed on Canada Day or offer reduced hours for both the holiday itself and the observance date of the holiday in 2018 (Monday, July 2).
+Liquor and beer stores, some grocery stores and malls, and a few tourist attractions will also be closed on Canada Day or offer reduced hours.
 These, however, are not guaranteed to be open or closed so make sure to phone ahead to check their holiday hours.

 Since Canada Day is such a day of celebration across the country, many local businesses, tourist attractions, and public transit systems in major cities will remain in operation on both the holiday itself and on Monday following it.